chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 When unlocked, one end of the codex slides off to reveal the hollow area.
 However, if this area is pulled with the wrong combination word (ie - someone is trying to guess the password), there is a 10% chance the hammer will break the vial inside.

-Because of the nature of a codex, the _<a href="#">knock</a>_ spell is not sufficient to open the container.
-Since codices consist of at least three separate locking mechanisms, each casting of the _<a href="#">knock</a>_ spell is only able to unlock up to two at a time, meaning that at all times, at least one of the mechanisms remains locked and protecting the information stored inside.
+Because of the nature of a codex, the _knock_ spell is not sufficient to open the container.
+Since codices consist of at least three separate locking mechanisms, each casting of the _knock_ spell is only able to unlock up to two at a time, meaning that at all times, at least one of the mechanisms remains locked and protecting the information stored inside.

 |---
 | Codex | Cost | Weight